NeuroTechX/ntx_slack_archive/general.md

  >Thanks for the frontal asymmetry link!
 On challenge here is that there seems to be a lack of publicly available Muse datasets, so the first thing would be to make an app to record and store them for later analysis

+4/3/2017 6:39 PM

+ **sydneyneurotechx** :

+ >The eeg 101 app that dano and team  have created, allows for storing of datasets.
+You can take a look at at.
+What I'm personally motivated to see is a framework/sandbox to use the muse with VR.
+It's a pretty good form factor for it (Not perfect though.
+VR glasses and the Muse fit well on my head.
+It may not on others).
+I'd also love to see some open source algorithms for different mental states.